Skip to Content

 • Full Linux environment — Ubuntu-based container with root access

-• Persistent storage — EFS volume mounted at /workspace, survives restarts and hibernation
+• Persistent storage — Persistent volume mounted at /workspace, survives restarts and hibernation

 • No inbound ports — Nothing can connect to your cage directly (webhooks go through the gateway proxy)